 Automation and Batch Processing

-• Set up automated compilation with tools like Overleaf or local LaTeX distributions
+Set up automated compilation with an online editor or local LaTeX distributions

 Quality Control and Review